“OK now… do you want to serve or receive?” is what I heard the two guys say five minutes after they just stepped in the tennis court…

 – Avoid conversations with opponents during warm-up – they can make remarks to distract you from the match ahead.

 I would like to elaborate on the last one (true story)…

 I learned my lesson long ago when my opponent began complimenting my forehand groundstroke right after the warm-up.

 Guess what?
 As much as I enjoyed the compliment, I could not stop thinking about it.

 The result: It made me conscious to not show it off during the match.
 That led to feeling more tense and eventually questioning my abilities.

-So do not fall into the trap of initiating any conversation with your opponents before, during or after the warm-up other then the usual match related information.
+So do not fall into the trap of initiating any conversation with your opponents before, during, or after the warm-up other than the usual match-related information.